Willow project

-Geography
+Geography and geology

-Willow prospect is located within the National Petroleum Reserve in Alaska, in a part called the Bear Tooth Unit West of Alpine, Alaska on native lands, located entirely on the arctic coastal plain, as depicted in Figure 3.9.2 of the final SEIS.
+The Willow project is located on the plain of the North Slope of Alaska, within the National Petroleum Reserve in Alaska, in a part called the Bear Tooth Unit West of Alpine, Alaska on native lands.
+It is located on Arctic coastal tundra less than 30 miles from the Arctic Ocean and entirely on the arctic coastal plain, as depicted in Figure 3.9.2 of the final supplemental environmental impact statement (SEIS).
 This land consists of permafrost tundra, 94% of which is wetlands and 5% freshwater.